RRGGZZ/AmazingHand/README.md

 ## CAD Files and Onshape document
 STL and Steps files can be found [here](https://github.com/pollen-robotics/AmazingHand/tree/main/cad)

-Note that Fingers are the same if you want to build a left hand, but some parts are symetrical.
+Note that fingers are the same if you want to build a left hand, but some parts are symetrical.
 Specific right hand parts are preceded by an "R", and other of the left hand parts by an "L".

 ![Heart](/assets/Heart.jpg)